National Center for Healthcare Leadership|

 Healthcare Workforce Consortium

-In October 2016, NCHL was honored to be invited by the AHIMA Foundation to collaborate on its Department of Labor-sponsored Healthcare Workforce Consortium.
-In partnership also with AMIA and the American Hospital Association, the Consortiumwill work to help health systems and other health sector employers across the country to develop new apprenticeship programs in their areas of greatest workforce need.
+In collaboration with the AHIMA Foundation, NCHL participates in Department of Labor-sponsored Healthcare Workforce Consortium.
+The Consortium will work to help health systems and other health sector employers across the country to develop new apprenticeship programs in their areas of greatest workforce need.

-Pair this with findings that most professional learning takes place on the job rather than the classroom, and it’s no wonder many chief learning officers are wondering whether their workplaces could be the ones supplying degrees and other credentials.
+Pair this with findings that most professional learning takes place on the job rather than the classroom, and it’s no wonder many chief human resource and learning officers are wondering whether their workplaces could be the ones supplying degrees and other credentials.

 The question is not just hypothetical.
 In recent years, the US Department of Labor has increasingly recognized how important the workplace can be as a source of learning and professional preparation—both as a complement and in some cases an alternative to pursuing additional degrees